 As a registered patent attorney, Peter has worked with a wide variety of mechanical and electro-mechanical technologies, including engines and related control systems, fluid systems, medical imaging systems, oil and gas extraction and production technologies, robotic milking apparatus, food processing equipment, medical patient monitoring and treatment technologies, water and wastewater recovery and treatment devices, materials handling equipment, and mechanical tools.

-In 2014, Peter was one of a select group of U.S. attorneys named to the BTI Client Service All-Stars list, which recognizes innovative attorneys that leverage market changes to stand out with corporate counsel and deliver superior client service.
-Peter was selected for inclusion in the 2014 IAM Patent 1000 as a top patent practitioner in Wisconsin and was selected for inclusion in Thomson Reuters' Super Lawyers - Rising Stars Edition in 2008, 2009, 2010 and 2013.
+Peter was selected for inclusion in Thomson Reuters' 2016 and 2017 Wisconsin Super Lawyers list and was selected for inclusion in the 2014, 2015, 2016 and 2017 IAM Patent 1000 as a top patent practitioner in Wisconsin.
+Peter was one of a select group of U.S. attorneys named to the BTI Client Service All-Stars list in 2014, which recognizes innovative attorneys that leverage market changes to stand out with corporate counsel and deliver superior client service.
+Peter was also selected for inclusion in Thomson Reuters' Super Lawyers - Rising Stars Edition in 2008, 2009, 2010 and 2013.

 Peter is a participant in and has been a contributing author for the International Association for the Protection of Intellectual Property (AIPPI), an international organization dedicated to the development and improvement of intellectual property.
 He is also a member of the American Bar Association and its section of Intellectual Property Law, the American Intellectual Property Law Association, the Wisconsin Intellectual Property Law Association, and the Milwaukee Bar Association.